 Your online brand

-Research shows that 73% of 18-34 year olds found their last job through a social network.
+Research shows that 73% of 18–34-year-olds found their last job through a social network.
 Creating a professional online profile builds your professional presence and sets you up for career success.

 Social Media

 If you’re on Facebook, Instagram, Twitter, YouTube or LinkedIn, or have a website, blog or photos on the internet, then you have an online brand.
 Your online presence is a key touchpoint for potential employers and recruiters, and most will look you up online before they meet you.